delguanzon/StateParksApi.Solution/README.md

   "AllowedHosts": "*",
   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Port=3306;database=stateparksapi;uid=[USERNAME];pwd=[PASSWORD];"
+  },
+  "JWT": {
+    "Token": [YOUR-TOKEN-HERE]
   }

 }
   ```
-  3) Change the server, port, and user id as necessary.
+  3) Change the server, port, and user id (UID) as necessary.
 Replace 'PASSWORD' with relevant MySQL password (set at installation of MySQL).
+  4) Replace 'YOUR-TOKEN-HERE' with your desired token/key.
+This could be any combination of characters, words or a sentence.

   #### Database